rdeepak2002/reddit-place-script-2022/README.md

 <h3>If you want to use your own binaries, follow these steps:</h3>

 - Get tor standalone for your platform [here](https://www.torproject.org/download/tor/).
 For Windows just use the expert bundle.
-For MacOS you'll have to compile the binaries yourself or get them from somewhere else, which is both out of the scope of this guide.
+For macOS, you can use [Homebrew](https://brew.sh) to install tor: ``brew install tor``.
 - In your tor folder, create a file named ``torrc``.
 Copy [this](https://github.com/torproject/tor/blob/main/src/config/torrc.sample.in) into it.
 - Search for ``ControlPort`` in your torrc file and uncomment it.
 Change the port number to your desired control port.
 - Decide on the password you want to use.
 Run ``tor --hash-password PASSWORD`` from a terminal in the folder with your tor executable, with "PASSWORD" being your desired password.
 Copy the resulting hash.